Celebrating Juneteenth: This Year and Every Year

 The answer is… none of the above!

-If you did take a quick pause and answered one of the three options, then you may only know the first part of the “how enslavement ended in America” story.
+If you did take a quick pause and answered one of the three options, then you may only know the first part of the “How Enslavement Ended in America” story.
 But on a serious note, if you did answer one of the three options, you’re not 100% wrong… but you’re also not 100% right.

 You might have noticed I’m using the terms “enslavement” rather than “slavery,” “enslaved” rather than “slaves,” and “enslaver” rather than “slave owner.”
 This was no accident!
 Before we dive in and expand our knowledge on Juneteenth and its importance, let’s first understand the importance of communicating in the right language.

-Why Does Communicating In the Right Language Matter?
+Why Does Communicating in the Right Language Matter?

 Although substituting the word “slave” for “enslaved” may seem like a subtle change, this change leaves a monumental difference in terms of how people feel and understand history.
-The adjective “enslaved” centers humanity first.
+The adjective “enslaved” centers on humanity first.
 Africans in slavery were people first who remembered and cherished their lands, their traditions, and their names.

 Using the term “enslaved” restores their identity and helps us remember and understand that there was an injustice done.
 These men, women, and children were not property that could be owned, they were human beings with the same inherent dignity, rights, and feelings as anyone else.
 It’s important to communicate language that stresses the humanity of individuals rather than their characteristics.
 People weren’t slaves; they were enslaved.